At a Glance

 Bring the benefits of patient experiences surveys to your practice

 It’s important to note that patient experience surveys might not benefit all independent practices.
-For instance, low-volume clinics may not receive a sufficient number of responses for the answers to be statistically significant.
+For instance, low-volume clinics may not receive a sufficient number of responses for patients' answers to be statistically significant.
 Additionally, there can be significant response/recall biases, among other biases.
 Finally, it’s imperative that exceptional, evidence-based care should not be jeopardized in an effort to receive higher patient satisfaction scores.
+Patient feedback tools can’t fix everything that’s wrong with the healthcare system.
+But they can go a long way toward centering patients in care delivery.
+They can help you make sure that your team is doing everything it can to provide exceptional service to all of your patients.

 You Might Also Be Interested In